The weight in a Serre-type conjecture for tame n-dimensional Galois representations: Computational evidence for the conjecture

 \subsection{Exhaustive calculations}

-In the example of niveau~73 listed above, Doud verified upon request that no eigenclasses to which $\rho$ is attached occur in regular weights outside $W^?(\rho|_{I_p})$ (as before, in level $N^?(\rho)$ and nebentype determined by $\det(\rho)$).
+In the example of level~73 listed above, Doud verified upon request that no eigenclasses to which $\rho$ is attached occur in regular weights outside $W^?(\rho|_{I_p})$ (as before, in level $N^?(\rho)$ and nebentype determined by $\det(\rho)$).

-In \cite[\S 4, \S 5.2, \S 5.3]{bib:Doud_ss}, Doud documents similar exhaustive calculations for several (tame) $\rho$ of niveau~3.
-In one example only roughly half the weights are ruled out due to computational limitations.
-(As remarked in~\eqref{rk:doud_extension}, the extension of the ADPS conjecture in~\cite{bib:Doud_ss} for $\rho$ of niveau~3, which Doud found independently, agrees on the subset of regular weights with $W^?(\rho|_{I_p})$.)
+In \cite[\S 4, \S 5.2, \S 5.3]{bib:Doud_ss}, Doud documents similar exhaustive calculations for several (tame)~$\rho$ of niveau~3, and the results are again consistent with conj.~\ref{conj:serre}.
+(As noted in rk.~\ref{rk:doud_extension}, the extension of the ADPS conjecture in~\cite{bib:Doud_ss} for~$\rho$ of niveau~3, which Doud found independently, agrees on the subset of regular weights with $W^?(\rho|_{I_p})$.)
+In one example only roughly half the non-predicted weights are ruled out due to computational limitations.